 San Francisco, CA

-The show is being moved back to the historic Cow Palace, with a broad range of displays, exhibits, and seminars.
+The show has a broad range of displays, exhibits, and seminars.
 Local schools are invited to participate, by having classes design container gardens for exhibit.

 Colorado Springs, CO

 Colorado Springs Home & Landscape Show - February, at the Norris-Penrose Event Center.

 Another indoor-outdoor show with exhibits and demonstrations for all areas of your home and garden.